NVIDIA/NVFlare/examples/advanced/xgboost_secure/README.md

 3. Horizontal federated learning (both secure and non-secure) have performance slightly different from the centralized baseline.
 This is because under horizontal FL, the local histogram quantiles are based on the local data distribution, which may not be the same as the global distribution.

 The AUC of vertical learning is all the same:

 [0]	eval-auc:0.90515	train-auc:0.92747
 [1]	eval-auc:0.90516	train-auc:0.92748
 [2]	eval-auc:0.90518	train-auc:0.92749

-The AUC comparison of horizontal learning is as below:

 Comparing the tree models with centralized baseline, we have the following observations: